LeastAuthority/openitp-good-packaging-proposal/openitp-report.rst

 --------------------------

-For this OpenITP proposal, our goal was to have documentation of the ways in which Tahoe-LAFS builds are not currently verifiable.
+For this OpenITP proposal, our goal was to have documentation of the ways in which Tahoe-LAFS builds are not currently repeatable.
 The scope of this documentation includes:

 * Tahoe-LAFS as built via setup.py (using setuptools and/or pip), and